anuprshetty/Pythonic/README.md

 ### Data Abstraction

-- Let's us hide the complexity of internal implementation of the class from the user.
+- helps us hide the complexity of internal implementation of the class from the user.
 - Class = Interface + Implementation
 - Interface - The "visible" part of the class that the program can interact with.
 It's basically what features to show from that class.
 - Implementation - The internal part of the class with the code that performs the functionality behind the scenes.
 It is the actual code that makes all functionality of the class work.